19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [20/2011; 23/2012]

-(8B) The amount referred to in subsection (8A)(a) may be withdrawn by the member in accordance with such terms and conditions as the Minister may from time to time impose.
+(8B) Where any amount has been set aside or topped-up in the member’s retirement account for the purposes of subsection (8A)(a), the amount standing to the credit of the member in his retirement account may be withdrawn by the member in accordance with such terms and conditions as the Minister may from time to time impose.

-[15/2006]
+[Act 24 of 2013 wef 01/01/2014]

 (8C) Notwithstanding subsections (2A), (6), (7B) and (8A) and section 27, where any amount which a relevant member is entitled to withdraw from his retirement account under subsection (7), or which is due to a relevant member under section 27K(6), has been transferred or paid by the Board into his ordinary account, the Board may, on his application, permit him to withdraw that amount.